Mirascope/lilypad/README.md

 ### Enterprise Edition License

 The contents of any `/ee` directory are licensed under the Enterprise Edition License.
 This code is only available to users with a valid enterprise license.
-See [`lilypad/ee/LICENSE`](https://github.com/Mirascope/lilypad/blob/main/lilypad/ee/LICENSE) for the full terms.
+See [`lilypad/ee/LICENSE`](https://github.com/Mirascope/lilypad/blob/main/ee/LICENSE) for the full terms.

 __Enterprise Features:__

-The following features require an enterprise license:

-- Vibe Synthesis
+Stay tuned...

 __Obtaining An Enterprise License:__